 Day Two: See All The Sights

-Start with the massive and impressive Sultanahmet Camii (nicknamed the Blue Mosque) which is a short 5-minute walk from the hotel.
+Start with the massive and impressive Sultanahmet Camii (nicknamed the Blue Mosque), which is a short five-minute walk from the hotel.
 Marvel at the huge courtyard and take time to read the informational signs to learn a bit more about the traditions of the Muslim religion.
 Then get in line where you’ll be provided proper attire (no matter what you’re wearing, it probably won’t pass muster), and head inside (it’s donation only).

-On your way out stop at the super touristy but massively entertaining sultan photo stand and splurge on the 35 TL (~$10 USD) back-lit frame for your new prized photo souvenir.
-I promise, you won’t regret it.
+On your way out, stop at the super touristy but massively entertaining sultan photo stand and splurge on the 35 TL (~$10 USD) back-lit frame for your new prized photo souvenir.
+I promise you won’t regret it.

 Now it’s time to take a break from sightseeing for a tasty afternoon treat.
 Baklava is a traditional Turkish food you must try and Hafiz Mustafa makes the best baklava in the city.
 Fill up a box with one of everything so you can snack on the delicious treats all day!

-It will take at least 2 hours to explore the grounds and all of the ostentatiously decorated rooms (including a “turban room” and a “circumcision room”).
+It will take at least two hours to explore the grounds and all of the ostentatiously decorated rooms (including a “turban room” and a “circumcision room”).
 Marvel at the amount of detail that went into every door, every tile, and all of the intricate gold serving ware.

-The Harem House costs a bit more to visit (and is not included in the Museum Pass) but it is definitely worth it to see the private quarters of the sultans!
+The Harem House costs a bit more to visit (and is not included in the Museum Pass), but it is definitely worth it to see the private quarters of the sultans!

-It’s been a long day, head to the rooftop of Seven Hills Restaurant in the center of the old city for wine and spectacular sunset views of the city.
+It’s been a long day, so head to the rooftop of Seven Hills Restaurant in the center of the old city for wine and spectacular sunset views of the city.

 A few of our favorite restaurants in Istanbul’s old city: